dm117/NBA-terminal/README.md

 - No set up is required on Linux.
 Just download and run the executable "NBA".

-- Must download the CSV file manually if you want to use it on Windows.
+- Must download the CSV file manually if you want to use it on OSX.

 - Colored output (unobtrusive colored text that matches the teams' color).